Support of the BfN in the Evaluation by the German Science and Humanities Council (WR) 2023/2024

 Climate Change and the uninterrupted decline of fossil fuels affect different regions of the world in different ways.
 Many nations have thus formulated ambitious goals: Mexico for instance is determined to cover one third of its energy production by means of renewable energies by 2024.
 Despite such ambitions however environmental conservation has not been marked by major success to this date.
 This is partly due to a lack of dispersion of modern environmental technology.
 Against this background the GIZ Project “Cooperation Platform Latin America North II (COPLAN II)” scrutinizes central deficits that hinder international investment and cooperation such as a lack of professional expertise regarding modern environmental technology in small and medium enterprises (SMEs).

-Within the scope of the present assignment CEval together with iSPO Institute support COPLAN II in its monitoring and evaluation efforts.
-Starting point for any results oriented monitoring is typically an impact model with respective indicators and assumptions.
+Within the scope of the present assignment CEval together with iSPO Institute supported COPLAN II in its monitoring and evaluation efforts.
+Starting point for any results oriented monitoring was typically an impact model with respective indicators and assumptions.
 Changes within the mechanisms of cooperation are however rarely or marginally observed under the monitoring component.
-The developments of these cooperation systems as well as the feasibility of the project’s instruments are hence at the center of the evaluation component.
+This development of cooperation systems or the suitability of the relevant funding instruments are also examined as part of the evaluation component.

 Scientific support of an impact analysis of the project “egal war gestern – towards sustainability at vocational schools”